We are 150

-We are keen to gather stories from people that have been in our care as part of our National Lottery funded oral histories project.
-The project aims to get care experienced people’s voices heard and will be collected by other young care experienced people.
-If you would like to tell your story or are a care experienced person who would like to gain skills in oral history interviewing, recording and transcribing please contact us.
+We are keen to gather stories from people that have been in our care as part of our National Heritage Lottery funded oral histories project.
+The project aims to get care experienced people’s voices heard and will be collected by a group of the Together Trust volunteers.
+If you would like to tell your story, please drop an email to email@example.com

 Manchester Central Library exhibition